 Good gut health can help prevent disease in swine

 The digestive tract serves as a direct path for disease-causing organisms (pathogens) to enter into the pig and cause disease.
-The intestine protects the pig from pathogens in several ways.
+The intestine protects the pig from pathogens in several ways, it:

-- Maintaining a healthy natural community of “bugs” (microflora) in the gut
+- Maintains a healthy natural community of “bugs” (microflora) in the gut.

-Nutrition can greatly affect all of these ways.
-Thus, understanding how diet interacts and affects a healthy gut can help in developing nutritional plans to maintain or improve pig health, and in turn, performance.
+Nutrition can greatly affect all of these protections.
+Understanding how diet interacts and affects a healthy gut can help in developing nutritional plans to maintain or improve pig health and, in turn, performance.

 How the gut stays healthy and how diet plays a role

 Gut microflora are normal “bugs” that live in the gut and aid in digestion and immunity.
-Greatly altering gut microflora through diet is hard because the price of feed ingredients causes producers to feed cereal grains, which tend to be lower cost.
-Thus, producers feed a large amount of cereal grains to provide high-energy diets.
+Greatly altering gut microflora through diet is hard because producers feed a large amount of cereal grains to provide high-energy diets at a lower cost.